Anvesh464/Web_APP_Test/Pilot Testing/Test_Case.md

 ## Insecure Direct Object References (IDOR)
 Insecure Direct Object References (IDOR) is a security vulnerability that occurs when an application allows users to directly access or modify objects (such as files, database records, or URLs) based on user-supplied input, without sufficient access controls.
 This means that if a user changes a parameter value (like an ID) in a URL or API request, they might be able to access or manipulate data that they aren’t authorized to see or modify.

+any parametes parsent do the modification as well hiden parameters.

 ### Tools:
 •	PortSwigger/BApp Store > Authz
 •	PortSwigger/BApp Store > AuthMatrix